Minimum Flips Required To Generate Continuous Substrings Of 0S And 1S In C++ - C++ Programming Tutorial

 Minimum Flips Required To Generate Continuous Substrings Of 0S And 1S In C++

-In this article, we will discuss how to find the minimum flips required to generate continuous substrings of 0's and 1's in C++ .
+In this tutorial, we will explore the process of determining the minimum number of flips needed to create uninterrupted substrings consisting of both 0's and 1's using C++.

 Example 1: